FAQ & Terms

 Q • What is Spark Theatre Festival NYC (formerly called the New Work Series)?

-A • The Emerging Artists Theatre (EAT) Spark Theatre Festival NYC is a three-week-long festival of new work.
-Each artist is given one presentation of their new work during the festival.
+A • The Emerging Artists Theatre (EAT) Spark Theatre Festival NYC is a three-week-long festival of new, self-produced work.
+Each artist is given one presentation of their piece during the festival.
 Spark Theatre Festival runs seven days a week, with multiple performance slots on many days.
-Full-length musical or solo pieces that may run over 60 minutes will only be given a performance time that can accommodate the length of their show, such as 9pm evening performance, or a 2pm matinee.
+Full-length musicals or solo pieces that may run over 60 minutes will only be given a performance time that can accommodate the length of their show.

 Q • Does it cost anything to submit to Spark Theatre Festival NYC?

-A • There is no cost to submit or participate, and the presenting artist gets half the box office proceeds.
+A • There is no cost to submit or participate, and the presenting artist receives half the box office proceeds.
 Emerging Artists Theatre provides the theatre space, stage manager, and assistant stage manager for the technical rehearsal and the performance, plus a house manager, box office, and concessions personnel.
+There is, however, an audience guarantee, which requires presenting artists to bring one paying audience member per minute of their performance.
+Read more about the audience guarantee below.

 Q • What is the audience guarantee?

 A • Since there is no submission or participation fee, EAT requires each piece to have a minimum of 1 paying person per minute of their show.
 For instance, if you have a 10-minute piece, you are required to have a minimum of 10 paying audience members.
-If for some reason you do not reach that number, you can use your box office share to fill in the deficit or give a tax-deductible donation.
-The festival is here to provide artists who can get an audience a place to present their work and get half the box office.
-A solo or cabaret artist with a 60-minute or less show, if they fill the house, could potentially make $500 to $1000 for their hour-long performance.
-The same is true for a dance piece or short play, where large audiences can mean $100 to $250 for a 10-minute piece.
+Artists who do not meet this requirement must pay for EAT’s portion of the audience guarantee.
+You can, however, use your box office share to fill in the deficit to EAT, or give a tax-deductible donation to make up the difference.
+The festival is here to provide artists who are ready to attract a paying audience a place to present their work.
+For example, a solo artist with a 60-minute show who sells 60 tickets, makes $600 for their hour-long performance, and EAT’s 50% portion of the box office is also $600 (a 50/50 split).
+If they only sell 30 tickets at $20 each, EAT’s guarantee remains and will keep the entire $600.
+If they sell zero tickets, the artist must pay the audicnce guarantiee to EAT, which would be $600 at the end of the evening.

 Q • Who can apply to be part of the festival?